lemachinarbo/comPWser/README.md

 chmod +x ./.build/bootstrap.sh && ./.build/bootstrap.sh
 ```

 And we are done!
-Check your server webroot folder and you will have something like this:
+Check your server docroot folder and you will have something like this:

 ```
-/path/to/your/webroot/
+/path/to/your/docroot/
 ├── current     # Symlink to the current release (e.g. release-1)
 ├── release-1   # Current release directory
 ├── shared/     # Shared files (e.g. user uploads, logs, cache)
 ```

-Update your web server configuration (e.g., Apache, Nginx, or your hosting control panel) to point the document root to the current symlink instead of the base webroot directory.
+Update your web server configuration (e.g., Apache, Nginx, or your hosting control panel) to point the `docroot` to `current` instead of the base docroot directory.
 This way, your website will always serve the latest deployed release.

-Update your server setting to define current as your new webroot and your website will be visible!

 ```
-OLD: /path/to/your/webroot
+OLD: /path/to/your/docroot
-NEW: /path/to/your/webroot/current
+NEW: /path/to/your/docroot/current
 ```

+Now go to yourdomain.com  and test your website!